BigSamu/The_Wishes_Company/README.md

 [![Stars][stars-badge]][stars-url]
 [![Watchers][watchers-badge]][watchers-url]

-A simple Django web application implementing CRUD operations and authentication.
+A simple educational Django web application implementing CRUD operations and authentication.

 _**The Wishes Company App:** sign up and add your wishes in our app 😃!!!
 Share them with others users and like them 🙌.
 Update the status of a wish if granted 🤩!!!._